Div25singh/Div25singh/README.md

 ## 🧐About me:

-* Currently I’m pursuing my bachelors in computer science with specialisation in mainframe technology from UPES.
 * Recently I became the regional winner of Asia-pacific region for Master the mainframe contest that is organised by IBM.
 * I am not an experienced person but I’m sharp at my skills.
 * Learning about mainframe for more than 3 years, before even working in the industry gives me an edge over others.